VMware Identity Manager (vIDM / WSA) opensearch service will not start.

 /etc/init.d/horizon-workspace status

-• Try to simply restart opensearch:
+Try to restart the opensearch service:

-• A common cause of this issue is an inability to secure the lock.
-This can be caused by an unclean restart of opensearch for example.
+A common cause of this issue is an inability to secure the lock, often caused by an unclean restart of opensearch.
+The lock release step only needs to be executed once for the cluster.

 /etc/init.d/opensearch stop